grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Proposal

+In short the proposal is about moving the grafana container specific config from the main GrafanaSpec to GrafanaContainer.
+Create specific structs for all the objects that we manage in the operator like deployment, configmaps, serviceaccounts, etc. and make them as generic as possible to give our users the opertunity to tweak the deployments in any way they want.

-To get rid of required fields we could use a similar strategy as [Banzai Cloud](https://github.com/banzaicloud/operator-tools/blob/2189d8efc3856efd4a7c7fbb28b7cba9a977d0bd/pkg/typeoverride/override.go) does.
+To miniamize the amount of fields needed to be defined when overwriting custom config we should get rid of required fields for many objects.
+We could use a similar strategy as [Banzai Cloud](https://github.com/banzaicloud/operator-tools/blob/2189d8efc3856efd4a7c7fbb28b7cba9a977d0bd/pkg/typeoverride/override.go) does.

-I know much of these things is already done in our repo.
-There have been problems with merging specific volumes and such inside the deployment and giving the option to override makes this complex.
-We might just be happy with the current solution that we have and just make sure that all resources part of the object is defined in our code.
+This is something that we already do in many cases in our repository, the question is if it would be good to use a third party package to help out with this to minamize the amount of code in our repo.
+The bad thing is of course the lower the amount of control we get over it.
+But we can always fork repos or setup a similar solution on our own.

+The bad thing with this is that we will enable allot of complexity to our users but the good thing is that they can do everything.

 ```.go
 type GrafanaSpec struct {